Blockchain in Healthcare

 Using blockchain technology can allow people to participate in population health studies to and monetize their data in the form of tokens.
 Moreover, better data and sharing of population health data can improve care delivery across diverse populations.
 With more data sets, the usage of new technologies like AI and ML would be possible which will result in discovering widespread risks of population health.

-The current healthcare system and organizations operate through one single central database.
-This database is managed by one entity in the organization.
+The current healthcare system and organisations operate through one single central database.
+This database is managed by one entity in the organisations.
 With this approach, the point of failure also comes to one single point.
-In such cases, if a hacker or anti-social element attacks the system, he/she can access the overall database and would put the patients as well as the organization in jeopardy.
+In such cases, if a hacker or anti-social element attacks the system, he/she can access the overall database and would put the patients as well as the organisation in jeopardy.

-Blockchain can be utilized in order to prevent the internal infrastructure of an organization.
-A large organization with multiple independent actors having different levels of access on a blockchain ledger with encryption embedded within the blocks will save organizations from external threats and attacks.
-If a blockchain network is implemented correctly in a healthcare organization, it would prevent such ransom attacks as well as other issues like data corruption or hardware failure.
+Blockchain can be utilised in order to prevent the internal infrastructure of an organisation.
+A large organisation with multiple independent actors having different levels of access on a blockchain ledger with encryption embedded within the blocks will save organisations from external threats and attacks.
+If a blockchain network is implemented correctly in a healthcare Organisation, it would prevent such ransom attacks as well as other issues like data corruption or hardware failure.

 Another appealing benefit of Blockchain in healthcare is the use of cryptocurrencies as payments in place of cash or fiat money.
 Cash medical practices are in prevalence however, the health care costs are not defined as such.
 Even today 5-10% of cases come from fraud in terms of money and billing unperformed services.
 In the US alone, a fraud of $30 million was detected in the year 2016.